Snapshot

 Building tours

-Tours take Students into courtrooms where the High Court interprets and applies the law of Australia and where cases of national significance are heard, including challenges to the constitutional validity of laws.
+Tours take Students into courtrooms where the High Court interprets and applies Australian law and where cases of national significance are heard, including challenges to the constitutional validity of laws.

 In the Australian Constitutional Centre, students discover the importance and relevance of the Australian Constitution.